Beckhoff-USA-Community/TC_EventVideoPlayback/Documentation/docs/GettingStarted/FirstProgram.md

 ## HMI Project - Quick Start Sample

 Included in the package is a NuGet Package for the EventVision component.
 This package should be installed properly if selected.
-To install manually, copy the EventVision.'version'.nupkg file to the directory C:\TwinCAT\Functions\TE2000-HMI-Engineering\References.
+To install manually, copy the EventVision.'version'.nupkg file to the directory ```C:\TwinCAT\Functions\TE2000-HMI-Engineering\References``` for 4024, or ```C:\ProgramData\Beckhoff\NugetPackages``` for 4026.

 **Running the sample**:

+1. **For 4026 only** - You may need to upgrade the EventLogger control from inside the NugetPackage manager.
+Search for **Beckhoff.TwinCAT.HMI.EventLogger** package and select **Update**

-1. Simply build the HMI project by right-clicking and selecting rebuild
+2. Simply build the HMI project by right-clicking and selecting rebuild

-2. Launch the HMI project in the browser, not live-view.
+3. Launch the HMI project in the browser, not live-view.
 A full browser is required for playback of the video files.

 > If you get a blank window stating TcHmiSrv Resource is missing, that means the project needs to be rebuilt from step 1